Note: I will be away next week. Following is a reprint of “Musings on Parshat Korach—2018”

 Rashi interprets the phrase to mean that this fourth confrontation with the nation’s complaints left Moshe feeling weakened, powerless and helpless.
 Others think his falling face and his dropped jaw communicate a state of embarrassment or of gloom, depression and misery.
 Still others think it means he fell in prayer, seeking God’s guidance.

 Rabbi Marc Angel cites studies concluding that those people who pay close attention to what they are doing can train their minds to cope better with stress.
 [As an example, meditation can transform one’s reaction to crisis by fostering a feeling of tranquility and flexibility.]
 Perhaps what the Torah is communicating is that Moshe was “attempting to separate his mind from the outside commotion and turning inward as a means of relying on his own resilience.”
 It was only after he strengthened himself and regained his inner composure that he could respond forcefully to the situation.
-The lesson for us, concludes Rabbi Angel, is that it is only when we “fall on our faces”—i.e., shut out the surrounding propaganda, lies and arrogant distortions of the truth that we are bombarded with daily—and remain loyal to our values and truths, that we will be able to nurture the inner strength needed to cope with our life challenges.
+The lesson for us, concludes Rabbi Angel, is that it is only when we “fall on our faces”—i.e., shut out the surrounding propaganda, lies and arrogant distortions of the truth that we are bombarded with daily—and remain loyal to our values and truths, that we will be able to muster the inner strength needed to cope with our life challenges.

 Seeking the Truth